 - Fears life

-- Model of reality and man a machine (no need for mind (but brain is okay))
+- Model of reality is that man is a machine (no need for mind (but brain is okay))

 A slight distinction needs to be made between the mechanistic thinking Reich was writing about which was based on Marxism, and modern day mechanism which has replaced the body with the brain.
 This modern 'neuroscientific' materialism opposes the instinctual actualities of humans, that is, it tries to make the body below the neck unnecessary.
 This may seem to have elements of mysticism, and in fact it can attract mystically minded followers in the therapeutic community, but it is just an even more impoverished form of mechanistic thinking.